July 3, 2012

 If you decide to attend one of these colleges, it’s safe to say you’ll be in for a college experience unlike any other!

-Lisa Lowdermilk is a soon-to-be published author (her first novel is a murder mystery for young adults set in the future), an avid video gamer and an artist.
+Lisa Lowdermilk is a published poet, avid video gamer and artist.
+Her poems have appeared in Celebrate Young Poets: West (Fall 2006) edition and Widener University's The Blue Route.
 She enjoys watching thrillers, trying different restaurants and attempting to breakdance.
-Lisa completed her Associate of Arts degree entirely online and is now majoring in professional writing at the University of Colorado Denver.
+Lisa is now majoring in professional writing at the University of Colorado Denver.

 Scholarships.comTM All Rights Reserved